-Apicha Community Health Center offers more than quality primary care, we offer an array of other services needed by our communities, such as assistance with SNAP Benefits.
+Apicha Community Health Center offers more than quality primary care, our clinic also offers an array of other supportive services needed by our communities, such as assistance with Supplemental Nutrition Assistance Program (SNAP) Benefits.

-You no longer must choose between feeding your family and taking care of your other responsibilities, because that is something no one should be forced to choose between.
+Gone are the days when you were forced to choose between feeding your family and taking care of your other responsibilities.
+That is a harsh reality in which many Americans are forced to live in, but that is something no one should be forced to choose between.

 What is SNAP?